 - Yummy aged beef

-- Lots of soy products including miso!
+- Lots of soy products, including miso

 2. Never Eat Poisonous Stuff

-Definitely, do not eat anything poisonous!
-In fact, it could kill you!
-Thankfully most household items that contain poisonous substances are marked with an imposing skull and cross bones symbol.
+Thankfully, most household items that contain poisonous substances are marked with an intimidating skull and crossbones symbol — you know, like you see in cartoons.
 But again, that little useful tool, just like the expiration date, is a drop in the bucket as far as evolution goes.

 3. Never Eat Foods You Hate the Taste Of

-For example, you might go out and get yourself some perfectly good kale and use it in place of your typical go-to romaine lettuce.
-Maybe you did this because…kale is a “super-food”.
+Here’s an example: Maybe you go out and get yourself some perfectly good kale and use it in place of your typical go-to, romaine lettuce.
+Maybe you did this because someone told you that kale is a “super-food,” and you’ve heard so much about it that you want to see about adding it to your routine.
 But alas, once you try your first bite, you quickly realize that the taste is far from something you find fulfilling and yummy.
-So don’t eat it.
-Again, your taste buds are purposeful so don’t work against them.
+Maybe you find it too bitter or too rough to chew.

-As a Food Adventurer (self-proclaimed title), I like to say “I’ll try anything, three times.”
+As a Food Adventurer (self-proclaimed title), I like to say, “I’ll try anything — three times.”

 Which brings me back to the case with kale.
-The above story is a personal one, the first time I tried it I thought I hated it because I had no idea how to work with it.
+The above story is a personal one.
+The first time I tried it, I thought I hated it because I had no idea how to work with it.
 You don’t just use kale in place of romaine (unless you actually do and you like it).

-I could list off a whole lot of examples here but dairy comes to mind instantly on this one.
-Not to demonize dairy in any way since it is a perfectly fine food for lots of people, but there are some who just can’t handle it!
+I could list off a whole lot of examples here, but dairy comes to mind instantly on this one.
+Not to demonize dairy in any way — since it’s a perfectly fine food for lots of people.
+But there are some who just can’t handle it!

-Regardless of how good it might work for others, it might not work for you and that’s okay because there isn’t one singular food that contains essential ingredients you can’t find elsewhere.
+Regardless of how good it might work for others, it might not be right for you — and that’s okay.
+Because there isn’t one singular food that contains essential ingredients you can’t find elsewhere.